Is your Company Prepared for An Emergency?

 - How many evacuation routes are there in my facility?

-After you’ve identified all the possible sources of an emergency situation, the next step is to create detailed response and evacuation plans that describe how employees will respond to each specific hazard.
+After you’ve conducted a thorough risk assessment, the next step is to create detailed response and evacuation plans that describe how employees will respond to each specific hazard.
 These procedures should take the layout and structural features of your workplace into account, along with any automated emergency systems you may have installed.
 Employers who own and operate more than one worksite should create a separate EAP for each location to ensure all evacuation routes are accurate and up to date.
 Keep in mind, emergency preparedness is an ongoing process, which is why employers should continuously review their response plans and update their policies if new hazards are identified.

 Emergency Preparedness and OSHA Compliance